MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-global-overflow.md

+---
+title: "Global buffer overflow."
+description: "Source examples and live debug screen shots for global variable overflow errors." ms.date: 02/05/2021
+f1_keywords: ["ASan","Address Sanitizer","memory safety","global-buffer-overflow", "ASan examples"]
+help viewer_keywords: ["ASan","Address Sanitizer","ASan examples","global-buffer-overflow"]
+---

-# GLOBALS
+# Global buffer overflow

-Global variables covers any variable allocated in the .data or .bss section.
-These are simply globals or file statics that are allocated in memory before main() starts.
-Note that global variables in 'C' are treated much differently than 'C++'.
-This is due to the exciting rules for linking.
+The compiler generates meta-data and shadow bytes for any variable in the `.data` or `.bss` sections.
+These variables have language scope globals or file statics that are allocated in memory before main() starts.
+Global variables in 'C' are treated much differently than 'C++'.
+This difference is because of the complex rules for linking.

-In 'C' a global variable can be declared in numerous source files and even have different types at each definition site.
-This means the linker has to allocate the global and it just choses the largest space of all the different declarations.
+In 'C', a global variable can be declared in several source files and each definition can have different types.
+The compiler can't see all the possible definitions.
+The linker will see all the different definitions.
+The linker defaults to selecting the largest size of all the different declarations.

-In C++ a global is allocated by the compiler (possibly being initialized at runtime).
-There can only be one definition throughout the program, so it's size is known at compile time.
+In C++, a global is allocated by the compiler.
+There can only be one definition so the size of each definition is known at compile time.

 ## Example - globals in 'C' with multiple type definitions

 ```cpp
 // Here are 3 'C' files that are compiled in 3 different permutations:
 //